 5. Be very wary of desperate people.
 It will be harder to break off with them if things don’t work out.
 Clingy, over eager people may have relationship or emotional problems that they need to resolve before starting a new relationship with you.

-Unless you feel comfortable with it, I would not put on my profile that I was just put single, not widowed or divorced.
+Unless you feel comfortable with it, I would only put “single”on my profile instead of widowed or divorced.
 Remember you are looking for a date, not a lost puppy or someone to rescue you.
 I know this may stir up a hornets’ nest but: if someone is separated from their spouse, be aware that some people will lie, try to make you feel sorry for them, and make you get sucked into a triangle that you will get hurt from.
 Granted there are people who genuinely are nice and honest.
 Ask for proof.
 If it hurts their feelings then that’s their problem.
 Get the facts first.

 6. Be very careful if you are lonesome.
 Someone may be able to sense your loneliness and take advantage of you.
 Be confident and wary if you are going to go online to date.
 Do not settle for less than what you are looking for in a date.
 Remember dates could lead to deeply meaningful relationships.
 Do not be in a hurry!!
 Chances are good that you and that special someone will be alive the next day or week for you to get to know each other better.